Bradley J. Widstrom, EdD

 Director of the Christian Studies Program; Director of Personal Formation of Counseling Division

 When the training and mentoring program began in 1996 at Denver Seminary, Charlene Canady heard about it and thought, it’s about time!
 Her husband, Dan, had been enrolled at Denver Seminary for a few years in the 1980s while they simultaneously pastored and led worship.
 Though years of pastoring, homeschooling their five children, and prison Keep Reading

 As the primary instrument in counseling, the person of the counselor must be a whole and healthy person, known by deep character, professional skill, and knowledge.
-Because these cannot all be learned solely in an academic classroom, Clinical Mental Health Counseling (CMHC) and School Counseling (SC) students participate in the Personal Formation (PF) program.
-This experience draws together a network of professionals and mentors who share your journey, pouring into you in lasting ways, guiding you in how to transition the theoretical into your practical daily life.
-The context is created in PF where students can grow as whole persons and develop into lifelong learners who value, pursue, and experience growth through relationship with God and others.
+Because these cannot all be learned solely in an academic classroom, Clinical Mental Health Counseling and School Counseling students participate in the Personal Formation (PF) program.
+This experience draws together a network of professionals and mentors who share your journey, guiding you in how to transition the theoretical into your practical daily life.
+Through this, students can grow as whole persons and develop into lifelong learners who value, pursue, and experience growth through relationship with God and others.

 Personal Formation Process

 In your experience as a student, the Personal Formation process is:

 - Intentional: it is a three-semester program embedded within students’ clinical training courses and is an integral part of the counseling curriculum.